About the Inquiry

 • Potential impact on labour market issues, including migration and worker rights.

-The Committee will be looking for the views and concerns of Scottish businesses and workers based in Scotland.
+The Committee sought the views and concerns of Scottish businesses and workers based in Scotland.

 The remit of the inquiry is: